sorgerlab/indra/README.md

-An example of an assembly pipeline for statements in the world modeling domain is as follows (note how biology-specific functions are not used, and a custom belief_scorer and hierarchies are passed to `run_preassembly` here, while the biology pipeline used default values):
+An example of an assembly pipeline for statements in the world modeling domain is as follows (note how biology-specific functions are not used, and a custom belief_scorer and ontology is passed to `run_preassembly` here, while the biology pipeline used default values):

 [//]: # (If code is changed here, also update it in tests/test_docs_code.py)